daedalus/MyIntegerSequences/README.md

 For those the they are already, there is this [repo](https://github.com/daedalus/MyOEIS).

+For an explanation of why these sequences are here and not in the OEIS, see [Issue #1](https://github.com/daedalus/MyIntegerSequences/issues/1).

 ## a(n) is the sum of pairs x+y such that (x^2+y^2)/(xy+1) is square for x,y in [0, n-1]. ##